CommandPost/CommandPost-Website/docs/scripting/snippets-for-led-colors.md

 # Snippets for LED Colors

-The Loupedeck CT and Loupedeck Live Preferences panels now have the ability to use Lua Snippets to set what color you want an LED button to use.
+The Loupedeck and Razer Preferences panels have the ability to use Lua Snippets to set what color you want an LED button to use.

 The Snippet should return a [`hs.drawing.color`](../api-references/hammerspoon/hs.drawing.color/) object.